Amazon Shopbop - App Design For Social Recommendations

 This project marked my first experience working directly with an industry partner, the Amazon-Shopbop team, as a UX designer.
 It was an incredible opportunity to collaborate with a team of experts, gaining insights into real-world challenges and understanding how design can drive business goals.

-- Designing for Real Users: Immersing myself in the Shopbop ecosystem taught me the importance of understanding diverse user groups.
-By researching and identifying user pain points, I could propose tailored solutions that addressed the needs of both fashion enthusiasts and less confident shoppers.
+Immersing myself in the Shopbop ecosystem taught me the importance of understanding diverse user groups.

-- Hands-On Frontend Development: I gained experience in developing and deploying the frontend on AWS CloudFront, taking ownership of hosting and deployment.
-This not only strengthened my technical skillset but also deepened my understanding of the development lifecycle, working with the developers.
+I gained experience in developing and deploying the frontend on AWS CloudFront, taking ownership of hosting and deployment.

 Reflection